janpipek/g4.vzdusne.cz/2016/02/05/composite_actions.md

     user actions
 Summary: How is it possible to use two (or more) different
-    user action classes of the same type (e.g. `G4UserSteppingAction`) despite the fact that Geant4 allows to register just one object of each type?
+    user action classes of the same type (e.g. `G4UserSteppingAction`) despite the fact that Geant4 allows you to register just one object of each type?
 The answer is the concept of a "composite action".

 In any reasonable Geant4 application, you will need to implement one or more